First Analysis of Jupiter in Gamma Rays and a New Search for Dark Matter

-DM from the Galactic halo can fall into Jupiter, scattering and losing energy.
+\textbf{\textit{Dark Matter in Jupiter}}--DM from the Galactic halo can fall into Jupiter, scattering and losing energy.
 Once the kinetic energy of the DM is less than the gravitational potential, the DM particle is captured.
 DM capture can occur via single or multiple scatters with Jovian matter \cite{Kouvaris:2010,Bramante:2017,Dasgupta:2019,Ilie:2020}.
 The DM capture rate for $N$ required scatters is given by~\cite{Bramante:2017}